oracle-livelabs/spatial-graph/spatial/run-spatial-queries/run-spatial-queries.md

 * The query uses ```MINUS``` to remove STORES inside the COASTAL ZONE, leaving only STORES within 10km and outside the COASTAL ZONE.

-**Determine the topological relationship between all REGIONS and the COASTAL ZONE:**
+**Query 8: Determine the topological relationship between all REGIONS and the COASTAL ZONE:**

 ```
 <copy>